Menu Close

 How Are Urban Reserves Created?

 There are two types of urban reserves.
-Some are created when an urban area grows into an existing First Nation reserve.
+Some are created when a metropolitan area grows into an existing First Nation reserve.
 Others are newly created as a way for First Nations to access larger, urban markets and improve the economic opportunities for their people.

-Once that occurs, the First Nation negotiates a municipal services agreement with the city or town in which its new urban reserve is located.
+Once that occurs, the First Nation negotiates a municipal services agreement with the city or town where its new urban reserve is located.
 Those agreements address various issues including fees for municipal services, tax-loss compensation and dispute resolution procedures.

 Why Urban Reserves Make Sense?

 Urban reserves are an important step forward in the economic reconciliation between First Nations and Canada.
-Many traditional reserves are located on land that is economically marginal.
-It can be difficult to provide basic services to people living on reserve and even harder to provide access to the generally high standard of living enjoyed by most Canadians.
+Many traditional reserves are located on economically marginal land.
+It can be difficult to provide basic services to people living on reserve and even harder to provide access to the generally high standard of living most Canadians enjoy.

-Urban reserves provide First Nations with an opportunity to generate income, compete for global markets and provide jobs for their people.
+Urban reserves allow First Nations to generate income, compete in global markets and provide jobs for their people.

 Urban reserves also benefit the municipalities they occupy in numerous ways.
-First, the usually represent significant investments which brings economic activity to towns and cities through jobs, increased spending and higher municipal levies.
+First, they usually represent significant investments that bring economic activity to towns and cities through jobs, increased spending, and higher municipal levies.

 Land Management On Urban Reserve